hpiaia/markt/README.md

 ### Setup the Database <a name="setup-database"/>

 After your environment variables are all correct, you need to run the prisma migration for the database creation.
-To do that, simply this command on the API folder.
+To do that, simply run this command on the api folder.

 ```bash
 npx prisma migrate dev